History of IBM: 1970–1974: The challenges of success

 The Golden Decade of the 1960s was a hard act to follow, and the 1970s got off to a troubling start when CEO Thomas J. Watson Jr. suffered a heart attack and retired in 1971.
 For the first time since 1914 – nearly six decades – IBM would not have a Watson at the helm.
 Moreover, after just one leadership change over those nearly 60 years, IBM would endure two in two years.
 T. Vincent Learson succeeded Watson as CEO, then quickly retired upon reaching the mandatory retirement age of 60 in 1973.
 Following Learson in the CEO office was Frank T. Cary, a 25-year IBMer who had run the data processing division in the 1960s.

 Datamation in 1971 stated that "the perpetual, ominous force called IBM rolls on".
 The company's dominance let it keep prices high and rarely update products, all built with only IBM components.
 During Cary's tenure as CEO, the IBM System/370 was introduced in 1970 as IBM's new mainframe.
 The S/370 did not prove as technologically revolutionary as its predecessor, the System/360.
 From a revenue perspective, it more than sustained the cash cow status of the 360.

 A less successful effort to replicate the 360 mainframe revolution was the Future Systems project.
 Between 1971 and 1975, IBM investigated the feasibility of a new revolutionary line of products designed to make obsolete all existing products in order to re-establish its technical supremacy.
 This effort was terminated by IBM's top management in 1975.
 By then it had consumed most of the high-level technical planning and design resources, thus jeopardizing progress of the existing product lines (although some elements of FS were later incorporated into actual products).

-Other IBM innovations during the early 1970s included the IBM 3340 disk unit – introduced in 1973 and known as "Winchester" after IBM's internal project name – was a storage technology which more than doubled the information density on disk surfaces.
+Other IBM innovations during the early 1970s included the IBM 3340 disk unit – introduced in 1973 and known as "Winchester" after IBM's internal project name – which was a storage technology which more than doubled the information density on disk surfaces.
 Winchester technology was adopted by the industry and used for the next two decades.